What’s the status of the COVID-19 vaccine mandate in the US?

 In a court filing, lawyers for the Biden administration said the mandate was needed to reduce transmission of the virus in workplaces.
 It asked that it be allowed to move ahead with the rule.

-The requirement for employers is among several challenges to Biden administration vaccine rules.
-Two other mandates, one for healthcare workers and one for federal contractors, are also being contested.
+The requirement for employers is among several challenges to the Biden administration’s vaccine rules.
+Federal judges also have placed a hold on a mandate for health care workers in the Medicare and Medicaid programs.

 The AP is answering your questions about the coronavirus in this series.
 Submit them at: [email protected] Read more here: